Air Conditioning V Air Cooler

 It's hot, so you're looking to cool down.
 A regular fan doesn't blow away your sweat, so you decide to go for more heavy-duty equipment: You want to buy either an air conditioner or air cooler.
 Suddenly, you begin to doubt.
 What is actually the difference between a portable air conditioner and an air cooler?

-Below, we'll explain what kind of cooling you may expect from a (portable) air conditioner and an air cooler.
+Below, we'll explain what kind of cooling you may expect

 On a portable air conditioner, you can set the desired room temperature yourself.
 The air conditioner will then do its job until it reaches this temperature.